orcasgit/django-nokia/docs/index.rst

    links
    releases

-Django-withings is a Django app for integrating a user's Withings data into your site.
+Django-nokia is a Django app for integrating a user's Nokia data into your site.

-It handles the details of getting your app authorized to access your user's Withings data via the Withings web API.
+It handles the details of getting your app authorized to access your user's Nokia data via the Nokia Health API.

 Indices and tables
 ==================